 - Disturbed soil at construction sites is stabilized as soon as possible to prevent erosion.

-Educating MDOT MAA staff, MDOT MAA tenants, and the general public about how to prevent or mitigate the impacts of activities on the airport on stormwater is very important.
-MDOT MAA uses outreach and educational tools such as this website, posters and brochures about stormwater, and training sessions for staff and tenants, to educate people about how they can help to prevent contamination of stormwater.
+Educating MAA staff, MAA tenants, and the general public about how to prevent or mitigate the impacts of activities on the airport on stormwater is very important.
+The MAA uses outreach and educational tools such as this website, posters and brochures about stormwater, and training sessions for staff and tenants, to educate people about how they can help to prevent contamination of stormwater.

-Outreach and education activities undertaken by MDOT MAA on stormwater issues include:
+Outreach and education activities undertaken by the MAA on stormwater issues include:

 - Maintain this website to educate the public about stormwater management at the airports.